-Water is a precious resource.
-Conservation helps ensure adequate supply to meet the needs of people, industries, businesses and farms, while also keeping fish and other aquatic life alive and well.
+Conservation helps meet the needs of people, industries, businesses, and farms, while also supporting fish and other aquatic life.

-As a member of the Everett Water Utility Committee (EWUC), Silver Lake Water & Sewer District participates in a regional water conservation program coordinated through the City of Everett.
+As a member of the Everett Water Utility Committee (EWUC), Silver Lake Water & Sewer District participates in a regional Water Use Efficiency (WUE) conservation program coordinated through the City of Everett.
 This program is planned, developed, and administered in collaboration with all of the water systems served by the City of Everett, and is funded by water system revenues.

-Since 2001, more than \$8.6 million has been invested in regional water conservation activities.
-These include school education, indoor and outdoor water conservation kits, leak detection kits and support, and indoor/outdoor commercial water audits.
+Since 2001, more than \$8.8 million has been invested in regional water conservation activities.
+These include school education, indoor and outdoor water conservation kits, leak detection kits and support, and commercial indoor/outdoor water audits.

-Through these efforts, we have saved more than 7.95 million gallons per day (MGD)-enough water to fill nearly 179,221 bathtubs a day.
+Through these efforts, we have saved more than 8.27 million gallons per day (MGD)-enough water to fill more than 195,277 bathtubs a day.